-HNST jeans are produced in Italy.
+HNST jeans are produced in Portugal.
 Close to home.
 This means that HNST can guarantee that its trousers are made in the best possible conditions and that transport costs remain low.

 HNST is also very transparent about its production process and working conditions.
 The brand talks about this in detail on its website.

 HNST's trousers are made of recycled old jeans.
 The design is also completely developed from the idea that the trousers should be recyclable.

 No extra labels, no rivets and no separate tag with washing instructions.
 The whole pair of trousers can therefore be reprocessed into raw material for a new pair of jeans.